We rounded up some of the biggest misconceptions and myths about addiction, and are dispelling them for you. Let’s get the facts straight:

 Quitting isn’t nearly as easy as it sounds.
 Quitting a habit like cracking your knuckles or having dessert after dinner every night is easy, but with addiction, there are issues like dependence, where your body physically needs the drug in order to function.
 And depending on the drug, withdrawal from this dependency can be dangerous.

 Did we dispel any myths for you?
 Are there any other myths you’ve heard about drug and alcohol abuse and addiction that need to be busted?
-Let us know in the comments.
+Let us know at email@example.com.